Find your Feelgood Health

 If you find yourself thinking about your endless to-do list, increasing deadlines and constant alerts and reminders, you’re not alone.
 Stress is consistently talked about online and in the news – from workplace stress contributing towards burnout to financial worries and everything in between.
 But what is stress?

-Finlay Haswell, Physiologist at AXA Health, looks at why is it becoming more prevalent, how does it affect us, and how can we alleviate it?
+Finlay Haswell, Physiologist at AXA Health, looks at why is it becoming more prevalent, how it affects us, and how we can help alleviate it?

 What is stress and how does it affect us?

-Stress in modern Society: “It’s just part of fife”
+Stress in modern society: “It’s just part of life”

 First world modern society is changing rapidly.
 Everyone is busier and there are more things to do, which can make it hard to switch off.
 Our opportunities are ever-increasing and our prospects endless, but is this always a good thing?

 We’re under constant pressure to make more money, be smarter, fitter, more productive, and it can become overwhelming.
 We live in a hyper-stimulating and distracting world, with boundaries between work and personal lives becoming more blurred.

 To be effective and enjoy our lives, we need to learn how to SWITCH OFF and understand that we need periods of rest and renewal.

 Think about your daily routine.
 Is there ever a point where you entirely switch off?
 No computer or television, or no phone?